alex-ball/bathbib/csl/README.md

     ‘Cm.’) and `number` for the printing.

   - For legal cases, only approximate support is possible, especially now that Harvard (Bath) has introduced its own unique style.
-There are four
-    variations:

-      - If you supply ‘OJ’ as the value of `container-title`, you will get the special format for cases reported in the EU Official Journal.
+The following variations are available:

-      - If you supply `collection-title` (court), `number` (case number) and `container-title` (reporting journal), you will get the legal case format introduced in 2024.
-Use `volume`, `issue` and `page` for pinpointing within the reporting journal.
+      - To get the legal case format introduced in 2024, you must supply both the `authority` (court) and `number` (case number).
+If citing a particular court division, you can add it manually to the end of `authority` or supply it separately in `division`.
+Use `container-title` for the reporting journal, and `volume`, `issue` and `page` for pinpointing within it.

-      - If you supply `collection-title` (reporting journal) and `number` (case number) but no `container-title`, you will the get the formatting for a Judgment of the European Court of Justice, with the `number` in parentheses between the `title` and the year.
+      - To get the format for a Judgment of the European Court of Justice, (that is, with the case number in parentheses between the title and year), supply a `number` (case number) but no `authority`.
+To cite a case reported in ECR or equivalent, put the reporting journal in `collection-title`, and use `volume` and `page` for pinpointing.
+To cite a case in the OJ, put ‘OJ’ as the `container-title` and follow the instructions above for pinpointing EU Directives.

-      - Otherwise, supply `collection-title` (reporting journal) and `page` (first page) to get a format similar to the standard neutral reference.
+      - To cite any other case in the OJ, don't give a `number`; put ‘OJ’ as the `container-title` and follow the instructions above for pinpointing EU Directives.

+      - To get Harvard (Bath)'s pre-2024 legal case format, don't give a `number` or a `container-title`.
+Use `collection-title` (reporting journal or court abbreviation) and `page` (first page, or case number with or without division suffix).
 The year will be shown in square brackets unless `volume` is given, in which case it will be in parentheses.

+    This is a quirky use of `collection-title`, but the simplifying principle behind it is that `container-title` is printed in italics and `collection-title` is not.
+One motivation for it is that CSL cannot detect ‘OJ’ as a special value, but Harvard (Bath) treats it specially.

 ## Testing the style